-CLEVELAND — While the start of the school year can bring a fresh dose of nerves and excitement for many families, for some, it can also bring a sigh of relief as kids gain access to additional food resources that are critical in fighting hunger.
-From snacks at after-school activities to school lunches, the new year can offer additional support for families facing food insecurity.
+CLEVELAND — While the start of the school year can bring a fresh dose of nerves and excitement for many families, it can also bring a sigh of relief as kids gain access to food resources that were unavailable over the summer.
+From snacks at after-school activities to school-provided lunches, the return to the classroom offers support for families facing food insecurity.

 Food insecurity is an issue faced by families nationwide.
-In 2022, data from the U.S. Department of Agriculture showed that 12.8% of U.S. households, or 17 million households, were food insecure.
-Additionally, that data shows that 8.8% of households with children experienced food insecurity in 2022.
+In 2022, data from the U.S. Department of Agriculture showed that 12.8% of U.S. households, or about 17 million households, were food insecure.
+When specifically looking at the country's youngest population, data showed 8.8% of households with children experienced food insecurity in 2022.

-Unfortunately, those numbers are more startling when looking at Cleveland specifically.
+Unfortunately, those numbers are more startling in Cleveland.

 “The tragic thing in the City of Cleveland, nearly half of our children are living in poverty, and one out of five are in deep poverty where their families are making less than $15,000 a year,” said Dr. David Margolius, Director of Public Health for the City of Cleveland.